Early season pest control for Ontario soybeans growers

 “It’s only when growers let off that the threat levels jump right back up,” he warned.

-But not every seed treatment is created equally, and growers need to be aware of that in their fight to proactively or even reactively manage these pests to prevent crop damage.
-They should also be aware of, says Maisonneuve, seed options available that are built to withstand potential in-field threats.
+But not every seed treatment is created equally, and growers must be aware of that in their fight to proactively or reactively manage these pests to prevent crop damage.
+According to Maisonneuve, they should also be aware of seed options built to withstand potential in-field threats.

-“Enlist E3 soybeans varieties from Brevant seeds gives growers the latest in soybean technology in a range of maturities, for all regions with disease resistance packages that have been rigorously developed and locally tested,” he said.
+“Enlisting E3 soybeans varieties from Brevant seeds gives growers the latest in soybean technology in a range of maturities for all regions with disease resistance packages that have been rigorously developed and locally tested,” he said.

 “Beyond seeds, growers know that seed treatment insecticides can provide that extra layer of protection that can make all of the difference come harvest.
 We’ve seen a lot of success with the Lumiderm insecticide seed treatment from Corteva Agriscience, which protects soybean yields from early season insects like wireworms, grubs, seedcorn maggots, bean leaf beetle, and soybean aphid,” summed up Maisonneuve.
 “Lumiderm is part of the LumiGEN family of seed treatments designed to work with Corteva genetics and maximize productivity.